-Jennifer Abadi is the author and illustrator of A Fistful of Lentils: Syrian-Jewish Recipes from Grandma's Fritzie's Kitchen and currently assists others in writing and preserving their own family recipes.
-Her area of expertise covers and range of cuisines, such as Syrian, Indian, Moroccan, Iraqi, Egyptian, Yemenite, Persian, Greek, Armenian, Georgian and Turkish.
-Jennifer is an active member of The New York Women's Culinary Alliance and contributing chef on various websites.
-Her website is fistfuloflentils.com.
+Jennifer Abadi is the author and illustrator of A Fistful of Lentils: Syrian-Jewish Recipes from Grandma Fritzie’s Kitchen and assists others in writing and preserving their own family recipes.
+Her area of expertise covers a range of cuisines, such as Syrian, Indian, Moroccan, Iraqi, Egyptian, Yemenite, Persian, Greek, Armenian, Georgian and Turkish.
+Jennifer writes a blog about Sephardic and Middle Eastern Passover recipes and traditions called TooGoodToPassover.com and her website is fistfuloflentils.com.

 Robin Asbell is the author of The New Whole Grains Cookbook, The New Vegetarian Cookbook, and Big Vegan: 400 Meat-Free and Dairy-Free Recipes from the Author of The New Vegetarian Cookbook and The New Whole Grains Cookbook and Sweet and Easy Vegan.
 After baking and cooking with whole foods in restaurants, delis and co-ops for many years, she became a private chef.
 She writes for magazines such as Real Food and Vegetarian Times and blogs at robinasbell.com/robinwrites.
 Her website is robinasbell.com.